ilyapro/modelfx/README.md

     const storageHandler = (event) => {
       effects.justSetData(event.newValue);
     };
-    window.addEventListener("storage", storageHandler);
+    window.addEventListener('storage', storageHandler);

     // Or handle each state change with the subscribe.
-    // Internal subscription does not affect the model death that occurs when all external subscriptions are lost. const socket = createSocket().connect("remotetodolist:5111");
+    // Internal subscription does not affect the model's death, which occurs when all external subscribers unsubscribe. const socket = createSocket().connect('remotetodolist:5111');
-    socket.on("connect", () => {
+    socket.on('connect', () => {
       const unsubscribe = subscribe(() => {
         socket.send(getState());
       });
-      socket.on("disconnect", unsubscribe);
+      socket.on('disconnect', unsubscribe);
     });

     // Model Die.
-That happens when model lost a last external subscriber return ({ clearData }) => {
+That happens when last external subscriber unsubscribes. return ({ clearData }) => {
       clearInterval(refreshIntervalId);
-      window.removeEventListener("storage", storageHandler);
+      window.removeEventListener('storage', storageHandler);
       socket.disconnect();

       // You can clear model data.
 Otherwise, it will be cached in model context.